Termite Wings Everywhere: What They Look Like, Mean & What to Do

 Wing Shedding

-- Look for small, transparent wings.
+- Look for small, transparent wings of equal length.

 - Check around light sources and entry points.

-- They often look like fish scales.
+- They often look like fish scales in a pile.

 Mud Tubes